ldalzotto/ProjectUndefined-Prototype/Assets/Undefined/Logic/SoldierBehavior/SoliderBehavior.md

             GO_ROUND_PLAYER -up-> MOVE_TO_LAST_SEEN_PLAYER_POSITION : A SightDirection has not been found \n PlayerObject cannot be found

             MOVE_TO_LAST_SEEN_PLAYER_POSITION -down-> MOVE_TOWARDS_PLAYER : PlayerObject just in sight

+            SoldierAIbehavior -down-> MOVE_TOWARDS_INTEREST_DIRECTION : A damage has been received \n PlayerObject not in sight
+            MOVE_TOWARDS_INTEREST_DIRECTION -> PATROLLING : Nothing happened
 ````